 |Weight:||6.9 ounces, 196 grams||Serial No:||126907|

 |AC-Adapter:||AD-1||Origin of manufacture:||Japan|

 At first glance this Canon Panther D seems to be identical with the original Canon LD-80.

->

-> The LD-80 used an unique design and looks more or less like some Sharp calculators.
-The later LD-81 defined with ist blue, yellow and black keys the appearance of the „Palmtronic“ calculators and this style was kept even with some calculators using the LC-Display (Liquid Crystal) like the LC-8M.
+The LD-80 used a unique design and looks more or less like some Sharp calculators.
+The later LD-81 defined with its blue, yellow and black keys the appearance of the „Palmtronic“ calculators and this style was kept even with some calculators using the LC-Display (Liquid Crystal) like the LC-8M.

->

-> Don't miss the Panther 8.
+Don't miss the Panther 8.

 If you have additions to the above article please email: email@example.com.